davranfor/clux/README.md

-# clux - json and json-schema library for C
+# C library for unixes

 ## Compile and install
 ```